samcorcos/apple-pay-decrypt/README.md

 This works in `node` and not on a browser, as it requires the built-in `crypto` package and secret keys (`.pem` files), which should never exist on the client anyway.

+The decryption methodology of this package is largely taken from the [Gala Ruby Gem](https://github.com/spreedly/gala).

 ## Getting Started

 `npm i --save apple-pay-decrypt`